 It all seems so long ago now, but the memory is still very vivid.
-It was early 1993, when I first got in touch with Fred Zinnemann – merely by accident, really.
+It was early 1993 when I first got in touch with Fred Zinnemann—merely by accident, really.
 To me, he was always one of the greatest filmmakers of all time who influenced me more than he ever could have imagined, and he shaped my passion and enthusiasm for film and my approach toward films enormously.
-In this pre-internet era of the early 1990s, I got hold of a book full of contact information of actors and directors in the UK, a book I was allowed to use for some time and which belonged to a Flemish film distributor I knew very well.
+In this pre-internet era of the early 1990s, I got hold of a book full of contact information of actors and directors in the U.K., a book I was allowed to use for some time and belonged to a Flemish film distributor I knew very well.

-A little bit later, the interview was arranged and I was scheduled to meet Mr. Zinnemann at his apartment in Mount Street in London, near Hyde Park.
-When I entered his office, nicely furnished and beautifully decorated – although to my surprise no film memorabilia, no awards, none of his four Oscars – a very gracious, slender and soft-spoken Mr. Zinnemann, dressed in a nice grey suit, welcomed me with a broad smile and a heartwarming and firm handshake.
+A little bit later, the interview was set, and I was scheduled to meet Mr. Zinnemann at his apartment in Mount Street in London, near Hyde Park.
+When I entered his office, nicely furnished and beautifully decorated—although to my surprise no film memorabilia, no awards, none of his four Oscars—a very gracious, slender and soft-spoken Mr. Zinnemann, dressed in a nice grey suit, welcomed me with a broad smile and a heartwarming and firm handshake.

 The Academy Awards ceremony on March 25, 1954, at the RKO Pantages Theatre on Hollywood Boulevard.
 Master of Ceremonies Donald O’Connor presents actress Irene Dunne who announces Mr. Zinnemann as Best Director for “From Here to Eternity”

-Hoping to become a musician while growing up, Mr. Zinnemann got his Master’s Degree in law at age twenty, and then decided to go into motion pictures instead – his interest in violin and law, at the University of Vienna, had frozen after seeing King Vidor’s “The Big Parade” – attending the Technical School of Cinematography in Paris in 1927.
-From there he went to Berlin to work as a cameraman and two years later, he arrived in New York [October 1929] on ‘Black Thursday,’ the day of the Wall Street crash which marked the beginning of the Great Depression.
+Hoping to become a musician while growing up, Mr. Zinnemann got his Master’s Degree in law at age twenty.
+He then decided to go into motion pictures instead—his interest in violin and law, at the University of Vienna, had frozen after seeing King Vidor’s “The Big Parade” —attending the Technical School of Cinematography in Paris in 1927.
+From there, he went to Berlin to work as a cameraman, and two years later, he arrived in New York [October 1929] on ‘Black Thursday,’ the day of the Wall Street crash, which marked the beginning of the Great Depression.
 After two weeks in New York, followed by a seven-day Greyhound bus ride to Los Angeles, he had reached his final destination: Hollywood.

-Never being, or even wishing to be, a member of the famous Hollywood jet-set during his heyday, Mr. Zinnemann and his family lived quietly in a modest home located on Mandeville Canyon, off Sunset Boulevard, where he did most of the preparation of his films and used to lay the foundation of a career that so many would envy.
+Never being a member of the famous Hollywood jet-set during his heyday, Mr. Zinnemann and his family lived quietly in a modest home located on Mandeville Canyon, off Sunset Boulevard, where he did most of the preparation of his films, and used to lay the foundation of a career that so many would envy.

-Mr. Zinnemann, when you had first arrived in Hollywood, one of the people who was instrumental in helping you finding your way around, was Vienna-born writer-director Berthold Viertel who by then had already made a few films in Hollywood.
+Mr. Zinnemann, when you had first arrived in Hollywood, one of the people who was instrumental in helping you find your way around was Vienna-born writer-director Berthold Viertel who by then had already made a few films in Hollywood.
 Is that correct?

 This happened at the famous Sunday afternoon gatherings at the Viertels?

-Did Robert J. Flaherty have an influence on your later work?
+Did Robert J. Flaherty influence your later work?

 It was an invaluable training.
 The short subjects department at MGM hired me after they had seen “The Wave”.
 This was the place to test and train young, new people.
 No other studio had such a unique training ground.
-Several of us were later promoted to making features, like George Sidney, Jacques Tourneur, Roy Rowland and Jules Dassin.
+Many of us were later promoted to making features, like George Sidney, Jacques Tourneur, Roy Rowland, and Jules Dassin.
 We always had small budgets and tight shooting schedules, set at four days per reel.
-I am sure that this training and this experience learned me how to shoot “High Noon” in twenty-eight days.
+I am sure that this training and this experience taught me how to shoot “High Noon” in twenty-eight days.
 That’s four weeks, which is very quick.
-When Jack Chertok, in charge of the shorts then, started producing features, he asked me to direct his first film, “The Kid Glove Killer”.
+When Jack Chertok, in charge of the shorts then, started producing features, he asked me to direct his first film, “The Kid Glove Killer.”
 That’s how I became a director of feature films.

 You made several features during your seven-year contract at MGM.
 Yet, by the time your contract was about to be finished, you didn’t renew it.
 Can you explain why?

-MGM was a factory, and fortunately the man at the top, Louis B. Mayer, had a very good idea of quality and he had terribly good people working there.
-You could really learn your profession, because you had to work on a contract that went on for several years.
+MGM was a factory, and fortunately, the man at the top, Louis B. Mayer, had a very good idea of quality.
+He had terribly good people working there.
+You could learn your profession because you had to work on a contract that went on for several years.
 You could develop as a craftsman and learn how to direct.
 So I think it was a very useful and helpful professional education.
-In those days MGM and all the other studios were run by showmen who had a lot of practical experience, often going back all the way to the silent era.
-The people who run the studios now, don’t really know anything about show business: they are primarily moneymen.
-But what I thought was bad about the studio system back then though, was the constant demand from the studio to do things their way.
-In other words, for instance they’d say, ‘Here’s a script, and so and so is going to play those parts, you’re going to start in three weeks on the sets of stage 24.
+In those days, MGM and all the other studios were run by showmen who had a lot of practical experience, often going back to the silent era.
+The people who run the studios now don’t know anything about show business; they are primarily moneymen.
+But what I thought was bad about the studio system back then, though, was the constant demand from the studio to do things their way.
+In other words, for instance, they’d say, ‘Here’s a script, and so and so is going to play those parts.
+You’re going to start in three weeks on the sets of stage 24.
 Is there anything else you want to know?’
-When you started out in the early stages, they were dictating what you could or could not do, and you were legally obligated to obey them without any objections which made it difficult.
-Sometimes I would get scripts that were terrible, like the two Jackie ‘Butch’ Jenkins films that I really hated doing, “My Brother Talks to Horses” and “Little Mister Jim” [both 1947].
-I simply had to do those because of my contract, but it made me very cautious in many ways and I found out I wasn’t really a company man, I could not work that way.
+When you started in the early stages, they were dictating what you could or could not do, and you were legally obligated to obey them without any objections, which made it difficult.
+Sometimes I would get terrible scripts, like the two Jackie ‘Butch’ Jenkins films that I really hated doing, “My Brother Talks to Horses” and “Little Mister Jim” [both 1947].
+I simply had to do those because of my contract, but it made me very cautious in many ways and I found out I wasn’t a company man.
+I could not work that way.
 So when my contract was finished, I didn’t renew it.

 “The Seventh Cross” with Spencer Tracy turned out to be a very powerful World War II drama.
 And a few years later, you were able to do “The Search” , to this day still one of the most outstanding and poignant World War II dramas.
 How did that film come about?

-After “The Seventh Cross” I turned down a number of inferior scripts and so I became the first director to be suspended by the studio for a short while and I got the reputation of being difficult to handle.
-A Swiss company which had seen “The Seventh Cross” liked the film, they invited me to come over to Switzerland to make “The Search”.
-MGM didn’t mind at all to let me go and they also agreed to put up the major part of the financing.
-The film, shot on location in Europe, turned out to be a huge success, winning a few Oscars and when I got back at MGM, doors were flying open and now everybody came running at me with broad smiles on their faces.
+After “The Seventh Cross,” I turned down a number of inferior scripts, and so I became the first director to be suspended by the studio for a short while.
+I got the reputation of being ‘difficult to handle.’
+A Swiss company which had seen “The Seventh Cross” liked the film, they invited me to come over to Switzerland to make “The Search.”
+MGM didn’t mind at all letting me go, and they also agreed to put up the major part of the financing.
+The film, shot on location in Europe, turned out to be a huge success, winning a few Oscars, and when I got back at MGM, doors were flying open.
+Everybody came running at me with broad smiles on their faces.

 Is it true that you were considered to direct “Battleground” ?

-So no “Battleground,” but you had launched Montgomery Clift and, after your MGM contract was not renewed anymore, you were about to make “The Men” with Marlon Brando in his screen debut.
+So no “Battleground,” but you had launched Montgomery Clift, and after MGM did not renew your contract, you were about to make “The Men” with Marlon Brando in his screen debut.

-Well, after leaving MGM, in the beginning I got three scripts a week, then two, and after a while nothing.
+Well, after leaving MGM, in the beginning, I got three scripts a week, then two, and after a while, nothing.
 I couldn’t find a job for a year.
 Then I was approached by producer Stanley Kramer and screenwriter Carl Foreman who suggested me to direct “The Men”.
-The studio would never have agreed to make such a film, but Kramer and Foreman were very courageous and ambitious young men and so it was a great pleasure to make that film.
-You didn’t have to be told who was going to be in that picture.
-Eventually the film was a total flop: it was made for a post-war audience but it happened to come out just before the Korean war started.
-By then nobody wanted to see paralysed war veterans.
-But we were our own front office – Stanley Kramer, Carl Foreman, and I – we didn’t have to persuade anyone, we didn’t have to bargain to get the film made.
+The studio would never have agreed to make such a film, but Kramer and Foreman were very courageous and ambitious young men, and so it was a great pleasure to make that film.
+And you were not told who was going to be in that picture.
+Eventually, the film was a total flop: it was made for a post-war audience, but it happened to come out just before the Korean war started.
+By then, nobody wanted to see paralyzed war veterans.
+But we were our own front office—Stanley Kramer, Carl Foreman, and I—we didn’t have to persuade anyone; we didn’t have to bargain to get the film made.

 How would you compare directing Marlon Brando and Montgomery Clift?

 Let me first say that they are two of the most talented actors I have ever worked with in my life.
 Clift was a more disciplined actor than Brando was, I think.
 As a director, you could shape his performance more easily.
 He also played to the other people, while Brando tends to play to himself.
-But when we made his first film, “The Men”, he was great to work with: he was like a force of nature.
+When we made his first film, “The Men,” he was great to work with; he was like a force of nature.
 But if you really want me to compare both of them, Monty Clift was an easier actor to work with.
-On the other hand, let us not forget Audrey Hepburn and a number of other marvellous actors and actresses too.
+On the other hand, let us not forget Audrey Hepburn and a number of other marvelous actors and actresses too.
 They were all great, although I never can say who is the best.
 If you would force me to give a name, I would say Spencer Tracy.
-Like Vanessa Redgrave, he’s one of the very few film actors who doesn’t have to do anything, he just has to be there, his reactions seem to me a lot better than the actions of a lot of actors.
+Like Vanessa Redgrave, he’s one of the very few film actors who doesn’t have to do anything, he just has to be there; his reactions seem to me a lot better than the actions of a lot of actors.
 But the young audience hardly knows Tracy.
-The only one from that era that’s still popular, is Humphrey Bogart, somehow he still represents the rebel spirit.
+The only one from that era that’s still popular is Humphrey Bogart.
+Somehow he still represents the rebel spirit.
 Actors like Gary Cooper are not nearly as popular as they should be.

-From then on, all of your films turned out to be masterpieces: “From Here to Eternity” , “The Nun’s Story” , “The Sundowners” , “A Man for all Seasons” and “Julia” , just to name a few.
-Yet, as a four-time Oscar winner, you seem to be less known to the outside world than for example Billy Wilder or John Huston.
+From then on, all of your films turned out to be masterpieces: “From Here to Eternity” , “The Nun’s Story” , “The Sundowners” , “A Man for all Seasons” , and “Julia” , to name a few.
+Yet, as a four-time Oscar winner, you seem to be less known to the outside world than, for example, Billy Wilder or John Huston.
 How would you explain that?

 What was your main ambition when you decided to accept a script and make all those wonderful films which all turned out to be absolute masterpieces?